huangrh/rstarating/README.md

 -----
 ### Introduction
-The purpose of this package is to use R to replicate and improve the methodlogy of CMS Hospital Compare Star Rating as posted on https://www.qualitynet.org.
+The purpose of this package is to use R to replicate the methodlogy of CMS Hospital Compare Star Rating as posted on https://www.qualitynet.org and to improve it thereafter.
+R is widely used open source software in statistic analysis.

 -----
 ### Installation